-- Document rationale if a visual assessment is unable to be collected in a quarter (no precipitation event or adverse conditions, etc.); and - Perform an additional assessment during the next qualifying storm event if unable to perform in a particular quarter.

-Perform one quarterly assessment during snowmelt discharge (taken during a measurable discharge from the site).
+- Document rationale if a visual assessment is unable to be collected in a quarter (no precipitation event or adverse conditions, etc.); - Perform an additional assessment during the next qualifying storm event if unable to perform in a particular quarter; and - Perform one quarterly assessment during snowmelt discharge (taken during a measurable discharge from the site).

-For facilities with SIDP, quarterly visual assessments may be performed at only one of the outfalls, provided that you perform visual inspections on a rotating basis at each substantially identical outfall (SIDP).
+For facilities with SIDP, quarterly visual assessments may be performed at only one of the outfalls, provided that you perform visual inspections on a rotating basis at each SIDP.

 The PPT member performing the visual assessment documents potential stormwater pollution problems that were observed during the assessment on the quarterly visual assessment form.
-Any conditions requiring corrective action identified during the assessment is addressed in accordance with Section 6.0 Corrective Actions and Deadlines of this plan.
+Any condition requiring corrective actions identified during the assessment are addressed in accordance with Section 6.0 Corrective Actions and Deadlines of this plan.
 Completed quarterly visual assessments are provided in Attachment 8 of this SWPPP and meet the requirements listed in the 2021 MSGP (Part 3.2.2).